marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_6/modular_application.md

   - Describe the components of Services including directives
   - Design a service type, load services using ServiceLoader, check for dependencies of the services including consumer provider modules.

+- If you took the 1ZO-815 exam, you learned the basics of modules.
+If not, read Appendix A, "The Upgrade Exam", before reading this chapter.